You Earned a Ticket!

 How did Prop.
 13 make inequality worse in California?

 Anyone person or business who owned property in 1978 received an immediate economic windfall from Prop 13.
 Over time, the windfall grew even larger.
-The market value of properties in California have increased dramatically, while the assessed values, upon which property taxes are based, have remained effectively frozen under Proposition 13.
+The market values of properties in California have increased dramatically, while the assessed values, upon which property taxes are based, have remained effectively frozen under Proposition 13.
 As property values rise faster than the 2% cap, the effective tax rate on property drops.
 The tax advantage has been even larger for higher-value property than for average property.

 In 2022 the Opportunity Institute and Pivot Learning co-released a thorough analysis of the inequitable effects of Proposition 13, titled Unjust Legacies.